-With a few notable exceptions, you don’t get it selling something you love…or doing something you love… “Slumps” are less common when the salesperson is selling a product or service he perceives as the best.
+With a few notable exceptions, you don’t get it selling something you love…or doing something you love.
+“Slumps” are much less common when the salesperson is selling a product or service he perceives as the best.

 3 Reasons Burnout Happens

 Burnout happens for one of three reasons.
-The person doesn’t like their product or service, or knows the product is deficient.
+The first being that the person doesn’t like their product or service, or even knows the product is deficient.
 The second is that the salesperson has personal self-sabotage issues that are not about the product or service.
 The third is that the person doesn’t feel connected to the company or it’s customers.

 The problem lies in one of these 3 areas: